 Planning & Designing a Kitchen That Works for You

+Open plan kitchens have been all the rage in recent years but for some, they have a number of plusses and minuses.
+Everyone has differing opinions about the benefits and pitfalls of going to an open plan kitchen layout with some leading designers now claiming the trend may have had its day.
+Are they right?
 If you are about to start on an open-plan renovation, there may be some aspects of living in a space with no walls that may not have crossed your mind.
 So before jumping in head first, let’s take a look at the pro’s and con’s of open plan kitchen designs so you can make your own mind up.

 Open Plan Kitchen are Perfect for Large Gathering & Parties.
 Image credit: Advertolog